SCUBA Travel

 Yvette Lee, Expeditionfleet 2007

 "Located in Sablayan, Occ.
 Mindoro.
 Has very beautiful corals and fish.
 Not crowded and well protected area.
-Very reasonable price both accomodation and hotel.
+Very reasonable price both accommodation and hotel.
 Visit Feliz del Mar for overnight stay."

 Pete Madrigal, 2008.